 How to enlarge a shape by a positive scale factor and a centre of enlargement.
 Includes a scale factor less than 1 and a centre of enlargement inside the shape.
 [Time: 2:27]

-Learn how he used the powers of 10 to make amazingly fast estimations of big numbers with this animated explanation.
+Learn how to use the powers of 10 to make amazingly fast estimations of big numbers with this animated explanation.
+[Time: 4:14]

 Mathematician Presh Talwalkar explains five facts you should know about pi.
 [Time: 5:53]